In 2013, Devers signed with the Red Sox (see Transactions below).

 October 9, 2017: Devers' hit a ninth-inning inside-the-park home run, nearly rallying the Red Sox in a wild ALDS game.

-May 28, 2019: Devers is the only Red Sox player In history with an extra-base hit and a run scored In 7 straight games.
+May 28, 2019: Devers became the only Red Sox player in history with an extra-base hit and a run scored in 7 straight games.

 May 28, 2019: Devers has improved his walk rate from 7.8 percent to 8.9 percent, over last year 2018, while cutting his strikeout rate from 24.7 percent to 15.1 percent.
 This more controlled approach has yielded strong results in the batter's box, as he was batting .327/.388/.505 with seven homers and 31 RBIs through 53 games.

 He's also been making an impact on the bases with seven steals—two more than all of 2018.
 With All-Star voting starting, Devers could find himself in his first All-Star game come July.

 May 2019: Devers was the AL Player of the Month.
 It’s Devers’ first league distinction of his young career.

 Devers, 22, paced the AL with 40 hits last month while slashing .351/.380/.640 for Boston.
 The third baseman compiled a career-best 11-game hit streak from May 19-31, and he surged into a tie with Josh Bell for the Major League lead with 93 hard-hit balls (those hit with exit velocities of 95-plus mph), per Statcast.
 Devers recorded an extra-base hit and scored a run in eight straight games from May 20-28 to tie a Red Sox record set by Dwight Evans in 1982, according to the Elias Sports Bureau.